Propranolol (Infantile Hemangioma)

 • tell the doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products your child is taking or if you are a breastfeeding mother and are taking or plan to take any medications.
 A doctor may need to change the dose or monitor your child carefully for side effects.
 If you are breastfeeding, your doctor may tell you not to breastfeed during your child's treatment with propranolol.

-• tell the doctor if your child was born prematurely and is younger than a corrected age of 5 weeks, weighs less than 4.5 lbs (2 kg), or has a low blood pressure or pulse rate.
+• tell the doctor if your child was born prematurely, weighs less than 4.5 lbs (2 kg), or has a low blood pressure or pulse rate.
 Also, tell the doctor if your child has or has had asthma or other breathing problems, pheochromocytoma (a tumor on a small gland near the kidneys that causes high blood pressure), or heart failure.
 The doctor will probably tell you not to give propranolol oral solution.

 • you should know that propranolol may increase the risk of hypoglycemia (low blood sugar) and prevent the warning signs and symptoms that would tell you that your child's blood sugar is low.
-Let your doctor know if your child is unable to eat or drink normally, is vomiting, or has a cold or other infection while they are taking propranolol.
+Let your doctor know if your child is unable to eat or drink normally, is vomiting, or has a cold or other infection while they are receiving propranolol.
 You should know the symptoms of low blood sugar and what to do if your child has these symptoms.
 If your child experiences any of the following symptoms of hypoglycemia, call your doctor immediately or get emergency medical treatment: pale, blue or purple skin; sweating; irritability; crying more than usual; irregular or fast heartbeat; shallow or interrupted breathing; poor feeding; low body temperature; unusual sleepiness; seizures; or loss of consciousness.
-If your child is conscious, your doctor may tell you to give your child a drink that contains sugar.

 • you should know that if your child has allergic reactions to different substances, the reactions may be worse while your child is taking propranolol and the allergic reactions may not respond to the usual doses of injectable epinephrine.